 Protein is a crucial macronutrient for helping you build and maintain muscle.
-Starting your day with a high-protein shake—and consuming protein at every meal—will help keep your muscles strong and healthy.
+Starting your day with a high-protein shake (such as Lean Body®)—and consuming protein at every meal—will help keep your muscles strong and healthy.
 It will also help prevent recurring or long-lasting soreness from exercise.

 3. Do your research.

 You don’t need to be a fitness or bodybuilding pro, but you should have a basic knowledge of how to perform some simple exercises before stepping into the gym and trying them yourself.
 And if you don’t, no biggie!
 Just scour the web for some how-to videos, or ask a gym buddy for help.
 Knowledge is power, and it can set you up for ache-free success!

 DURING YOUR WORKOUT: